Strong convergence of finite element approximations for a fourth-order stochastic pseudo-parabolic equation with additive noise: Proof of Main Results

-Now we prove our second main result.
-First, we will find the full discretization error between $V^n$ and $v(t_n)$ for any $t_n$ in $[0, T]$.
-By using this error, we will find the full discretization error for the stochastic semilinear generalized BBM-Burger equation. \begin{proof}[\bf Proof of Theorem \ref{thm2}] From the equation \eqref{eqn2.9}, we have
+\end{lemma} Now we prove our second main result.
+First, we will compute the full discretization error between $V^n$ and $v(t_n)$ for all $ t_n \in [0, T]$.
+By using this error, we will find the full discretization error for the fourth-order stochastic pseudo-parabolic equation. \begin{proof}[\bf Proof of Theorem \ref{thm2}] From the equation \eqref{eqn2.9}, we have

 From the stochastic parabolic component, we have

 We define the error $e^n_v=V^n-v(t_n)$ and $F_n=R(kA_h)^n\mathcal{P}_h-E(t_n)$ to get

 where $Err_0$ is the error in the initial part, $Err_d$ is the error in the deterministic part, and $Err_s$ is the error in the stochastic part.
 We find the error estimate separately for each part.